 There’s no question Grand Canyon is the most photographed natural wonder in Arizona.
 Any respectable short list of runners-up must include Wave Cave – a unique geologic formation in the rocky cliffs of the Superstition Mountains.

 The hike isn’t long (just over 3 miles round trip), but parts of it are quite challenging; especially the final quarter-mile leading up to the cave.
-The payoff for your effort is spectacular views of a thriving section of the Sonoran Desert and photo opportunities you won’t find anywhere else in the world.
+The payoff for your effort is spectacular views of the Sonoran Desert and photo opportunities you won’t find anywhere else in the world.

 Wave Cave gets its name from a unique rock structure at the cave’s opening that survived thousands of years of erosion.
-As soon as you see it, the reason for the name becomes obvious.
-When viewed from the back of the cave, its shape perfectly resembles that of a huge pipeline wave you might see a surfer riding in the ocean.
+As soon as you see it, the name becomes obvious.
+When viewed from the back of the cave, it resembles a huge pipeline wave you might see a surfer riding in the ocean.

-Without a doubt, it’s the photo opps that make this place so popular with newcomers and experienced hikers alike.
+It’s the photo opps that make this place so popular with newcomers and experienced hikers alike.
 On any given day, you’re likely to see people striking a variety of poses in the pipeline section of the wave or on the crest.
-The surfing stance is most common.
-Close behind in popularity are yoga poses, followed by leaps and group pics.
+The surfing stance is most common, followed by yoga poses, leaps and group pics.

 I was so enamored with the creativity of people and their poses on my first visit to Wave Cave that I decided to make a time lapse video (below).